ncaio/serIR/README.md

 ### The software

-A virtual/real keyboard is or looks like a matrix.
-I/We have learned how to abstract it using a programming language.
-In this case, Golang.
+A virtual/real keyboard is or looks like a matrix, so we can abstract it using a programming language, in this case, Golang.
 For example, the next table represents a multidimensional [4][10] array.

 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 0 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |